ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ***Fury of the Small.***  You have the *Fury of the Small* trait as detailed in *Volo's Guide to Monsters*, pg.
 119.

 #### Tribal Goblins
-Raised in a world where creatures are not double but quadrouple their size, jungle golbins have adapted to their environment.
-Tribes such as the Batiri trbie within Chult have these characteristics.
+Raised in a world where creatures are not double but quadruple their size, jungle goblins have adapted to their environment.
+Tribes such as the Batiri tribe within Chult have these characteristics.

 ***Alignment.*** Tribal goblins tend to lean toward chaotic in alignment due to the ever changing world around them mixed with the frequent death of clan leaders and shamans.

-***Battle Stack.*** You can take the Climb onto a Bigger Creature action (detailed in the *Dugeon Master's Guide*, pg.
+***Battle Stack.*** You can take the Climb onto a Bigger Creature action (detailed in the *Dungeon Master's Guide*, pg.
 271)  as a bonus action on each of your turns.

 ***Versatile Climbers.*** You have a climb speed of 25 feet.
 Moving on a larger creature costs you no extra movement.